Generic name: isosorbide mononitrate [ EYE-soe-SOR-bide-MON-oh-NYE-trate ]

 It is not known whether isosorbide mononitrate passes into breast milk or if it could affect the nursing baby.
 Tell your doctor if you are breast-feeding.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
-If you use too much isosorbide mononitrate, it might stop working as well in controlling your condition.
+If you use too much Monoket, it might stop working as well in controlling your condition.

 Try to rest or stay seated when you take this medicine (may cause dizziness or fainting).